uptane/uptane-standard/README.md

 # Uptane Standard

 [Uptane](https://uptane.github.io) is the first compromise-resilient software update security system for the automotive industry.
 In 2018, a working group under [IEEE-ISTO](https://ieee-isto.org/) began the process of describing the system's design, implementation, and deployment as a formal standard.
 On July 31, 2019 IEEE/ISTO released *IEEE-ISTO 6100.1.0.0: Uptane Standard for Design and Implementation* (see link below under documentation).
-Uptane is now a [Linux Foundation Joint Development Foundation](http://www.jointdevelopment.org/) project.
+Uptane is now a [Linux Foundation Joint Development Foundation](http://www.jointdevelopment.org/) project, and released [version 1.1.0](https://uptane.github.io/papers/uptane-standard.1.1.0.html) of the Uptane Standard for Design and Implementation on January 8, 2021.

 This repository is the public home of all standardization work for Uptane.